-Whether you have a beloved doll handed down through the generations that is missing a finger, a fabulous yard sale treasure that needs new hair or a Tiny Betty from your collection that fell and broke her leg, finding antique doll parts is often not as difficult as it seems.
+Whether you have a beloved family heirloom that is missing a finger, a fabulous yard sale treasure that needs new hair, or a Tiny Betty from your collection which fell and broke her leg, finding the right antique doll parts to bring them back to life isn't always as difficult as it may seem.

 Doll Hospital or Home Repair

 One of the first things a doll owner must decide upon when their antique doll starts to show signs of needing a repair is whether they can make the repair themselves, afford to have it repaired by a professional, or be better off in gifting it to a new owner.
 For a true doll lover, the third option is often the hardest to consider, making finding replacement doll parts all the more important.
 Many serious collectors buy replacements parts ahead of sending their dolls to a 'doll hospital' to cut down on some of the extraneous costs, though professional restorers do have access to a large inventory of replacement pieces and will be able to either order or custom build whatever part you need.

 If the damage occurred a long time ago, chances are that you don't have the broken, torn, or unattached pieces in your care; but, if the damage was done more recently, then you should collect as many of the removed or broken parts as possible.
 Whether you decided to complete a home repair or send it off to be serviced, having the original pieces can save you a lot of money.
 Even if the pieces can't be fully restored themselves, professionals can incorporate them into a custom build for your broken doll.

 However, if you're someone committed to repairing your antique doll on your own, the hardest part may not even be the repair process itself, but rather in finding the right pieces to match your broken or missing ones.
 Here are a few immediate steps to take that can help you get started in your search:

 - Call the original doll manufacturer and see if they're still in business.
 Even if they don't have the doll part you need, they may be able to help you find another place to pick one up from.